cde-ev/template-renderer-v3/readme.md

 single template file to be loaded.
 Again, **don't change the default templates**.
 Instead copy the template to your custom `templates/` directory and modify it there.

-To allow reusing LaTeX code in different templates and overriding of specific portions of the templates without copying the whole template (which would updates ineffective), we make heavy use of template inheritance and *blocks*. *Blocks* are placeholders with a default content, defined in a base template, to be overriden by sub-templates, *extending* the this template.
+To allow reusing LaTeX code in different templates and overriding of specific portions of the templates, without copying the whole template (which would make updates ineffective), we make heavy use of template inheritance and *blocks*.
+In Jinja2, *Blocks* are placeholders with a default content, defined in a base template, which can be overriden by sub-templates, *extending* this template.

 The current inheritance tree of the default templates:
 ```